PiterWeb/Alf-Router/README.md

 ## Purpouse

-👷‍♂️ Make my own router to start faster my backend projects
+👷‍♂️ Make a router to start faster and simpler my backend projects

 📖 Learn